Lottery Frequently Asked Questions

 I thought some people got priority in admissions?

 Priority is given to children of employees of the school and brothers and sisters of current students.
 Their admission is not automatic, they still have to go through the lottery and there must be space available.
-New this year, brothers and sisters of graduated students are eligible for priority for 5 years after graduation.
+Brothers and sisters of graduated students are eligible for using the alumni priority for 5 years after graduation.
 There is no priority specifically for athletes, special education or gifted students.

 What time will the application be available on Nov 1st, I want to be first on the list.